RustFields/rustfields.github.io/requirements/use-cases.md

 Simplified service management: Aggregate programming can make it easier to track the state of all services in a group and to coordinate their shutdown and restart.
 Improved reliability: Aggregate programming can help to ensure that services are brought up and down in a consistent and orderly manner, which can reduce the risk of service failures.
-Increased scalability: Aggregate programming can be used to manage large numbers of services, which can be helpful for scaling up enterprise applications.
+Increased scalability: Aggregate programming can be used to manage large numbers of services, which can help scale up enterprise applications.
 Overall, aggregate programming is a powerful tool that can be used to simplify and improve the management of complex enterprise services.